vonovak/react-native-add-calendar-event/README.md

 };

 AddCalendarEvent.presentEventCreatingDialog(eventConfig)
-  .then(
-    (eventInfo: {
-      calendarItemIdentifier: string,
-      eventIdentifier: string,
-    }) => {
+  .then((eventInfo: { calendarItemIdentifier: string, eventIdentifier: string }) => {
     // handle success - receives an object with `calendarItemIdentifier` and `eventIdentifier` keys, both of type string.
     // These are two different identifiers on iOS.
     // On Android, where they are both equal and represent the event id, also strings.
     // when { action: 'CANCELED' } is returned, the dialog was dismissed console.warn(JSON.stringify(eventInfo));
-    }
-  )
+  })
   .catch((error: string) => {
     // handle error such as when user rejected permissions console.warn(error);